MHova/kindle-scraper/README.md

 1. Run `mvn clean install` to build the application
 1. Start the application with `java -jar target/kindleScraper-0.0.1-SNAPSHOT.jar server config.yml`

+See a visualization of the price check history at `http://localhost:8080/chart.html`

 Scraping will occur at regular intervals as soon as the application starts.
 Dropwizard and other framework logs are sent to console while application logs are sent to both console and `logfile.log`.

 By default, the application will do the following: